Ulta Palta (1998 film)

 Ulta Palta is a 1998 Indian Telugu-language comedy film produced by P. Balaram under the Sri Anupama Productions banner and directed by Relangi Narasimha Rao.
 It stars Rajendra Prasad, Srikanya, Reshma, Raksha and music composed by M. M. Srilekha.
-The film is a remake of the Kannada film of the same name (1997).
+The film is a remake of the Kannada film of the same name (1997), which itself is a remake of the 1963 Bengali film Bhranti Bilas (1963).
 Unlike the Kannada original, the Telugu version failed at box-office.

 Plot

 The film is a tale of two sets of identical twins as owners & acolytes whose names are also the same, Raja & Ramu, whom destiny detaches in childhood.
 One pair settled in the city, another in the village; both are conscious of their siblings but fail to find their whereabouts.
 Raja-1 is the proudest industrialist and is well-known to the entire city.
 He resides with his spouse Radha & sister-in-law Swati with Ramu-1.
 Anyhow, Raja-1 is constantly haunted by Radha because an amour Mohini clutches him for his wealth.
 Raja-1, vexed, walks out with hunger and reaches Mohini.
 On the contrary, her cousin Kumar sincerely loves Mohini, but she detests him, and he is determined to win her.
 The story shifts to a political party office where arch-rivalry is between President Bala Tripura Sundari & Vice President Narayana's wife, Baby.
 Currently, it is high time to elect a new president.
 Raja-1 is under consideration, so Bala Tripura & Baby will proceed to uphold him.

 Meanwhile, Raja-2 & Ramu-2 land, and the two get perplexed since everyone is addressing them, as noted.
 From there, the two sets swap interacts with each other, which ends humorously.
 Raja-1 vows to bestow Mohini with a gold chain, which he has already instructed.
 So, he sets foot at the jewel store to take delivery, and Marwadi Seth asks for a while, which he grants Raja-2.
 VP first contacts Raja-2 and divulges about the elections, but he chases him away.
 Next, he follows Baby, and they meet Raja-1, who takes the word to contest.
 Swati sends Ramu-1 to Raja-1 to bring him for lunch to fix the problem.
 He passes it to Raja-2 and receives his slap.
 Hearing it, Radha wipes when Swati soothes her, and the sisters advance towards Raja-1 to plead with him.
 Sulk Ramu-1 goes to a film.
 Midway, Radha & Swati trespass on Raja-2 & Ramu-2, who are forcibly carrying them, and they are utterly bewildered about the happening.
 After reaching home, Bala Tripura Sundari communicates with Raja-2, whom he says not to contest with an absent mind.
 Simultaneously, Raja-1 arrives home with his mate, and the women close the doors as Raja-2 is present inside.
 Hence, he walks out and gets mortified by his Buddy.